trowski/fiber-rfc/rfc.md

 #### Why add this to PHP core?

 Adding this capability directly in PHP core makes it widely available on any host providing PHP.
 Often users are not able to determine what extensions may be available in a particular hosting environment, are unsure of how to install extensions, or do not want to install 3rd-party extensions.
-Adding this feature directly to PHP core makes allows it to be used by a wide variety of library authors without concerns of portability.
+With fibers in PHP core, any library author may use the feature without concerns for portability.

 Futher, the extension currently uses the observer API to determine when fiber schedulers are run to completion, however the timing is not ideal, as it occurs *before* shutdown functions and destructors are executed.
 Adding the fibers to PHP core would allow the engine to finish executing fiber schedulers *after* registered shutdown functions are invoked.